 There’s also another more serious side to the shift: the changing scientific view about fats.

-The researchers, from the U.S. and Australia, stated that the likely mechanism relates to the fact that the omega-6 fatty acid linoleic acid is not only the most abundant fatty acid present in LDL cholesterol but also highly susceptible to oxidation.
-Oxidized byproducts of these fatty acids have been linked to cardiovascular disease.
+These findings go directly against mainstream beliefs that margarine is a better choice than butter.
+The researchers attributed this surprising result to the fact that the omega-6 fatty acid linoleic acid is not only the most abundant fatty acid present in LDL cholesterol, but that it is also highly susceptible to oxidation.
+And oxidization of byproducts of these fatty acids have been linked to cardiovascular disease.

 “These findings could have important implications for worldwide dietary advice to substitute omega-6 linoleic acid, or polyunsaturated fats in general, for saturated fats,” the researchers concluded.

-You can find more information about healthy fats and unhealthy fats, as well as my opinion on the so-called cholesterol problem, in this article here.
+You can find more information about healthy fats like olive oil and unhealthy fats, as well as my opinion on the so-called cholesterol problem, in this article here.
 If you do have cholesterol concerns, just know that saturated fat actually raises HDL cholesterol, the beneficial cholesterol.

 In short, butter is natural.
 Margarine isn’t.
 But please opt for organic butter to avoid the unnatural hormones that are administered to conventionally-grown dairy cows.
 Eat it, and enjoy it, in moderation.